alt-text-org/js-api.alt-text.org/APIv1.md

 On success, an `HTTP 202 Accepted` status will be returned.
 Note that description publication is asynchronous and may not be immediately visible.
 If the rate limit is exceeded an `HTTP 429 Too Many Requests` will be returned.

-If another user has published the same description for the same image, the API may respond with an `HTTP 409 Conflict`

 ---

 ### DELETE /api/alt-text/public/v1/img/{image_hash}/{language}